Machonvic/finance-manager/README.md

 # finance-manager
-An application to manage finances and provide financial informations
+An application to manage finances and provide financial informations.